open-telemetry/opentelemetry-js/doc/metrics.md

 # Metrics

 This quick start is for end users of OpenTelemetry who wish to manually measure their applications.
-If you are a library author, please see the [Library Authors Guide](library-author.md).
 If you wish to automatically instrument your application, see the automatic instrumentation documentation for the SDK you wish to use.

 For a high-level overview of OpenTelemetry metrics in general and definitions of some common terms, you can refer to the [OpenTelemetry Specification Overview][spec-overview]